Clifton Forge Railroaders: History

-The Clifton Forge, Virginia use of the "Railroaders" moniker corresponds to local industry and history.
+The Clifton Forge, Virginia use of the "Railroaders" moniker corresponds with local industry and history.
 Passenger rail first arrived in Clifton Forge in 1857.
-Clifton Forge was home to a major maintenance facility for steam locomotives serving the Chesapeake & Ohio Railroad (C&O Railroad), which once employed nearly 2,000 workers.
-Today, Clifton Forge is the home of the Chesapeake and Ohio Historical Society, while Amtrak continues to serve passengers, with rail stop at Clifton Forge.
+Clifton Forge was home to a major maintenance facility for steam locomotives serving the Chesapeake and Ohio Railway (C&O), which once employed nearly 2,000 workers.
+Today, Clifton Forge is the home of the Chesapeake and Ohio Historical Society, while the Amtrak continues to serve passengers, with a rail stop at Clifton Forge.
 The C & O Railway Heritage Center is located in Clifton Forge, supported and operated by the Historical Society.

-On opening day, May 14, 1914, Covington players Krieling and Ellis both hit home runs to lead the Papermakers to a 7–6 win over Clifton Forge.
-1,500 fans were in attendance at Covington.
+In their first game, on opening day, May 14, 1914, Clifton Forge lost to Covington.
+Covington players Krieling and Ellis both hit home runs to lead the Papermakers to a 7–6 win over the Railroaders with 1,500 fans were in attendance for the game held at Covington.

-In their only season of play, the Clifton Forge Railroaders placed 3rd in the 1914 Virginia Mountain League in a shortened season.
+In their only season of play, the Clifton Forge Railroaders placed third in the 1914 Virginia Mountain League in a shortened season.
 On July 25, 1914, the Railroaders had a record of 28–34 when the Virginia Mountain League permanently folded.
-Playing under managers Clarence Irwin, Harry Bailey, Edward Eschback and Buck Hooker, Clifton Forge finished 8.5 games behind the 1st place Covington Papermakers in the final standings.
-Covington was in 1st place with a 37–26 record, followed by the 2nd place Charlottesville Tuckahoes (31–30) in the final standings of the shortened season.
-3rd place Clifton Forge was followed by the Staunton / Harrisonburg Lunatics (26–32) in the 1914 league standings.
+Playing under managers Clarence Irwin, Harry Bailey, Edward Eschback and Buck Hooker, Clifton Forge finished 8.5 games behind the first place Covington Papermakers in the final standings.
+Covington was in first place with a 37–26 record, followed by the second place Charlottesville Tuckahoes (31–30) in the final standings of the shortened season.
+Third place Clifton Forge was followed by the Staunton / Harrisonburg Lunatics (26–32) in the 1914 league standings.

 The Virginia Mountain League was reported to have folded due to poor attendance and the onset of World War I amid "rumors of fixed games."

 Shortly after the Virginia Mountain League folded, there was an unsuccessful attempt, headed by Buck Hooker, in August, 1914 to revive the league and the teams.

 However, following the collapse of the league, the Covington and Clifton Forge teams elected to play a 10–game championship series.
 The Railroaders captured the unofficial league “title,” winning 7 of the 10 games.
 After winning a final doubleheader against Covington by scores of 5–4 and 5–3, a farewell reception and banquet was held for the Clifton Forge players.